“To know the road ahead, ask those coming back.”

 1. Get Thyroid Testing Prior To Trying To Conceive

 I had the great fortune of coming across a book by best-selling author and thyroid patient advocate Mary Shomon called Living Well with Hypothyroidism: What Your Doctor Doesn’t Tell You…That You Need to Know.
 I loved the book so much I read it in a few days.
 I realized for the first time in reading Mary’s book that my doctors had no clue about hypothyroidism.
-I then read her book “The Thyroid Hormone Breakthrough” that helped me understand why I had miscarried due to my under-active thyroid, and how to make sure it didn’t happen again.
+It helped me understand why I had miscarried due to my under-active thyroid, and how to make sure it didn’t happen again.

 Consultation services with Mary changed my life.
 Using her United States and International Thyroid Top Doctors Directory, I found the thyroid doctor of my dreams.